monpham228/HyperAgent/README.md

 );

 console.log(response);
+await agent.closeAgent();
 ```

 ### Custom Actions

 HyperAgent's capabilities can be extended with custom actions.
-Custom actions require 3 things
+Custom actions require 3 things:

 - type: Name of the action.
 Should be something descriptive about the action.
-- actionParams: A zod object describing the parameters that the action may consume
+- actionParams: A zod object describing the parameters that the action may consume.
 - run: A function that takes in a context, and the params for the action and produces a result based on the params.

 Here is an example that performs a search using Exa